vallentin/dotfiles/README.md

 # dotfiles

-Just some dotfiles and related, which I use.
+Just some dotfiles and related stuff that I use.

 ## References